Orbital-Selective Spin Texture and its Manipulation in a Topological Insulator

-The SARPES results of the surface state of the Bi$_{2}$Se$_{3}$ topological insulator measured in the {\it p} polarization geometry are presented in Fig. 4b and 4d.
-The experimental conditions for the {\it p} polarization geometry are similar to the {\it s} polarization geometry except for the light polarization change (see Supplementary for further details).
-The momentum P5 is close to the right Fermi momentum k$_{FR}$ and thus at the similar momentum point with S5 in Fig. 4a and 4c.
-But there is a marked difference on the spin polarization between these two light polarization geometries.
-While the dominant spin polarization directions for the upper Dirac cone and the lower Dirac cone are the same in the {\it s} polarization geometry, they are opposite in the {\it p} polarization geometry.
-Specifically, for the upper Dirac cone, the spin polarization direction measured by {\it p} and {\it s} polarizations is opposite while it is the same for the lower Dirac cone.
-A careful examination of the spin-resolved data at different momenta in Fig. 4b, as has been done for Fig. 4a, leads to a spin texture picture shown in the right panel of Fig. 4d.
-For the {\it p} polarization geometry, the upper Dirac cone shows a left-handed chirality while the lower Dirac cone shows a right-handed chirality.
+The SARPES results of the Bi$_{2}$Se$_{3}$ surface state measured in the {\it p} polarization geometry are presented in Fig. 3b and 3d.
+The experimental conditions for the {\it p} polarization geometry are similar to the {\it s} polarization geometry except for the light polarization change.
+The momentum P5 is close to the right Fermi momentum k$_\text{FR}$ and thus at the similar momentum point with S5 in Fig. 3a and 3c.
+But there is a marked difference on the spin direction between these two light polarization geometries.
+While the dominant spin directions for the upper Dirac cone and the lower Dirac cone are the same in the {\it s} polarization geometry, they are opposite in the {\it p} polarization geometry.
+Specifically, for the upper Dirac cone, the spin direction measured by {\it p} and {\it s} polarizations is opposite while it is the same for the lower Dirac cone.
+A careful examination of the spin-resolved data at different momenta in Fig. 3b, as has been done for Fig. 3a for the {\it p} polarization geometry, suggests a spin texture picture shown in the right panel of Fig. 3d.
+We note that, at P1 momentum point, the upper Dirac cone band is very weak and the peak near the Fermi level comes mainly from the bulk band, as shown in Fig. 3b and 3d.
+But at P2 and P3 momentum points, the bulk band and surface band are well separated and it shows clearly that the spin texture of the upper Dirac cone is opposite to that of the lower Dirac cone.
+For the {\it p} polarization geometry, the upper Dirac cone shows a left-handed chirality while the lower Dirac cone shows a right-handed chirality, which is similar to the total spin texture of the topological surface state in Bi$_{2}$Se$_{3}$.